Herbert H. Chen

-Herbert Hwa-sen Chen (陈华生) (March 16, 1942 – November 7, 1987) was a Chinese-born American theoretical and experimental physicist at the University of California at Irvine known for his contributions in the field of neutrino detection.
+Herbert Hwa-sen Chen (陈华生) (March 16, 1942 – November 7, 1987) was a Chinese-born American theoretical and experimental physicist at University of California, Irvine known for his contributions in the field of neutrino detection.
 Chen's work on observations of elastic neutrino-electron scattering provided important experimental support for the electroweak theory of the Standard Model of particle physics.
 In 1984 Chen realized that the deuterium of heavy water could be used as a detector that would distinguish the flavors of solar neutrinos.
 This idea led Chen to develop plans for the Sudbury Neutrino Observatory that would eventually make fundamental measurements demonstrating that neutrinos were particles with mass.

 Education and early life

 Chen (left) and Professor Tadayoshi Doke (right) during a visit to Waseda University in Tokyo in 1986.
 In the background is a cryostat, probably a liquid argon based calorimeter in Professor Doke's laboratory.

 Born in Chongqing, China in 1942, Chen had an early childhood of wartime instability and insecurity.
 He immigrated to the United States with his family in 1955 under the Eisenhower Refugee Relief Act of 1953.
 He graduated high school from Cushing Academy, Massachusetts in 1960.
 With an education supported almost entirely by scholarships, he subsequently earned a Bachelor of Science degree in physics from the California Institute of Technology in 1964.
 Chen then earned his doctorate in theoretical physics from Princeton University in 1968, writing his thesis on "Electromagnetic simulation of time reversal violation" under the supervision of Sam Treiman.

 Chen joined the newly formed physics department at University of California, Irvine as a postdoctoral theorist in 1968.
 He was an early addition to Frederick Reines' Neutrino Group.
 Reines had worked for the wartime Manhattan Project, and had discovered the neutrino in 1956, which would earn him a Nobel Prize in 1995, and had helped found the new university at Irvine in 1966.
 Though trained in theoretical physics, Chen began a long-term experimental program for the development of methods to measure the properties of neutrinos.

 Chen was promoted to Associate Professor of Physics at U.C.
 Irvine in 1974, and to Professor of Physics in 1980.